cmci/HTManalysisCourse/CentreCourseProtocol.md

 print ImageProcessor.OVER_UNDER_LUT
 ```

-Key point here is that these field values have a very descriptive name of what they are doing.
+The key point here is that these field values have a very descriptive name of what they are doing.
 This allows the programmer to easily select one of the options of how highlighting will appear as the result of intensity thresholding.

 In our case we do not care because we don't need to check the thresholded area visually.
 However, only because the setThreshold method needs a third argument, we set it to a default value.